rmant7/MatterOfChoice/README.md

 ## Usage

-You can interact with the API using one of the following methods:
+You can interact with the API using the following method:

 ### **Method 1: Flask Development Server**
 This method provides a web interface for interacting with the API.